wp-plugins/secure-html5-video-player/readme.txt

 == Changelog ==

+= 3.7 =
+* Added ability to preview videos in widget and metabox interfaces.
+* Added ability to insert short codes into posts from the metabox interface.
+* Fixed the link to the settings page from the plugin activation page.

 = 3.6 =
 * Removed unnecessary error logging.
 * Added option to customize the video shortcode name.